 Most people don’t; they prefer to be connected with.

-Rather than focusing on how you can impress your audience try thinking about how you can make them feel something emotionally as well as intellectually.
+Start – thinking about how you can make them feel something emotionally as well as intellectually.

-Tip 4 – Speak nicely to yourself
+Tip 4 – Refresh

 ‘We are really mean to ourselves.
 There are things we do to ourselves that we could never imagine doing to others.
 Nowhere is this more evident than prior to giving a presentation.
 The negative self-talk we invoke and the fear stories we tell ourselves set us up for failure.’